Categories

 Theory of Mind (ToM) is the ability to attribute mental states—beliefs, intents, desires, emotions, knowledge—to oneself and others and understand that others have beliefs, desires, and intentions different from one’s own.

-Who are the key figures in the development of Theory of Mind?
+Who are the key figures in the development of the Theory of Mind?

 Key figures include Simon Baron-Cohen, Alan Leslie, and Uta Frith, who conducted foundational research on ToM and its development in children, particularly those with autism spectrum disorders (ASD).